 The key is having clear boundaries (and crossing them when needed with intent and clear communication).
 When you internalize what each of you are accountable for, you will better understand your responsibilities and points of intersection.
 That is how you collaborate and build great products.

 It helps to begin by describing how we think about a product and a project.

-A product is what you are providing to a group of users.
+Product — what you are providing to a group of users.
 It can be anything: a physical product that you hold in your hands, a software application, or a service that you are delivering.

-In contrast, a project is a plan with a series of activities that has a defined outcome and a fixed start and end date.
+Project — a plan with a series of activities that has a defined outcome and a fixed start and end date.
 The project is completed when that outcome is accomplished.

 So, let’s assume that your product is a new mobile application.
 It might contain many projects before it is ready to be launched.
 These projects all have their own unique starting and ending points.
 The mobile application, however, is a product which will continue to be improved as long as it is being sold to customers.

 Product manager — often described as the CEOs of their products.
 They set the strategy, prioritize releases, talk to customers, and clearly define features.
 Their efforts are ongoing and involve managing the entire lifecycle of the product.
 A product manager’s goal is to deliver a product that customers love.

 Project manager — oversee a fixed project from beginning to end.
 It can be a single project or a group of projects.
 Their job is to execute the strategy set by the product manager or leadership team.
 A project manager’s goal is to work with a broader team with a diverse set of skills and to complete a project on time and under budget.